mcginnsons/genai-embedding-model-evaluator/README.md

 1. **Automated Analysis:** The evaluation process is automated leveraging the `anthropic.claude-3-sonnet` model with Amazon Bedrock.
 This model analyzes performance data of other models based on predefined criteria.

-2. **Data Preparation:** The evaluator processes CSV data containing performance metrics such as 'Total Cost', 'Time Length', and 'Summary Score' of each model being evaluated.
+2. **Data Preparation:** The evaluator processes CSV data containing performance metrics such as 'Total Cost', 'Time Length', and 'Score' of each model being evaluated.

-3. **Criteria-Based Scoring:** Each model is scored based on specific evaluation criteria, including cost efficiency, speed, accuracy, completeness, logical flow, structure, conciseness, clarity, objectivity, tone consistency, and adherence to task instructions.
+3. **Criteria-Based Scoring:** Each model is scored based on specific evaluation criteria, including faithfulness, answer relevancy, context recall, context precision, context entity recall, answer similarity, answer correctness, harmfulness, maliciousness, coherence, correctness, and conciseness.

 4. **Result Summarization:** The evaluation results are summarized to provide a comprehensive overview of each model's strengths and weaknesses across different metrics.

 ### Evaluation Scale

-The scoring for each criterion is done on a scale of 0 to 5:
+The scoring for each criterion is done on a scale of 0 to 1 (higher is better)

-- **0 (Unacceptable):** Completely fails to meet the evaluation criterion.
-- **1 (Poor):** Significantly underperforms against the evaluation criterion.
-- **2 (Fair):** Shows some effort but falls short in meeting the criterion adequately.
-- **3 (Good):** Meets the basic requirements of the evaluation criterion.
-- **4 (Very Good):** Exceeds expectations with minor areas for improvement.
-- **5 (Excellent):** Exceptionally meets or surpasses all aspects of the evaluation criterion.

 ### Summary Criterion Scoring